MicrosoftDocs/globalization/globalization/testing/what-to-look-for-when-testing.md

 ### Localization

 - Translations are correct: terminology, style, and meaning are accurately conveyed
+- All functionality works in the localized versions
+- All strings display in the correct language
+- UI layout is correct
+- Language-specific functional customization (if any)
+- Compliance with local requirements, including appropriately translated documentation and license agreement

-## Test data for localizability testing
+## Test data for internationalization testing

 You should set up a set of test data to facilitate testing.
 The type of data depends on the use case: a database, saving files, given and family names, for example.
 Include a broad range of characters, and use characters with specific goals (Unicode, sort, casing, and so on).